 Statistics on the proportion of marriages ending in divorce are based on several assumptions including:

-divorce rates and mortality rates remain unchanged from 2010,
+Divorce rates and mortality rates remain unchanged from 2010.

-and people marry, divorce and die in the country where they usually live.
+People marry, divorce and die in the country where they usually live.

 All these factors will affect the true percentages.
 For example, couples who live in England and Wales but who have married abroad in the last decade are not included in the marriage figures but may be included in the divorce figures, which could lead to over-estimation of the proportion of marriages ending in divorce.